jmosbacher/pydantic-panel/README.rst

 If you import `pydantic_panel`, it will register the widget automatically using the `panel.BasePane.applies` interface.
 After importing, calling `panel.panel(model)` will return a `panel.CompositeWidget` whos value is the model.
 When you change one of the sub-widget values, the new value is validated/coerced using the corresponding pydantic field and if it passes validation/coercion the new value is set on the model itself.
 By default this is a one-way sync, if the model field values are changed via code, it does not sync the widgets.
-If you want biderectional sync, you can pass `bidirectional = True` to the widget constructor, this will patch the
-Nested models and `List[BaseModel]` are supported, `Dict[str,BaseModel]` is trivial to also implement so will probably get around to that soon.
+If you want biderectional sync, you can pass `bidirectional = True` to the widget constructor, this will patch the model to sync changes to the widgets but this may break without warning if pydantic change the internals of the `__setattr__` Nested models and `List[BaseModel]` are supported, `Dict[str,BaseModel]` is trivial to also implement so will probably get around to that soon.